Left of Center: Five Years of the Anderson Collection at Stanford University

-This book presents one of the most outstanding private collections of 20th-century American art in the world and tells the story of how the collection evolved and eventually found a new home at Stanford University.
-Jackson Pollock, Helen Frankenthaler, Willem de Kooning, Richard Diebenkorn, Frank Stella—these are just some of the artists represented in the renowned Anderson Collection, the core of which was recently gifted to Stanford.
-Featuring 121 artworks, the book includes scholarly essays on the collectors, the collection, and the individual artists and artworks represented in this significant postwar and contemporary collection.
-The book offers a fascinating insight into the world of art collecting, curating, research, and philanthropy, as well as a magnificent sampling of works from some of America’s greatest artists.
+This catalogue presents one of the most outstanding private collections of 20th-century American art in the world and tells the story of how the collection evolved and eventually found a new home at Stanford University.
+Jackson Pollock, Helen Frankenthaler, Willem de Kooning, Richard Diebenkorn, Frank Stella—these are just some of the artists represented in the renowned Anderson Collection.
+Featuring the original gift of 121 artworks by 86 artists, the book includes scholarly essays on the collectors, the collection, and the individual artists and artworks represented in this significant postwar and contemporary collection.

 With writings by David Cateforis, Evelyn C. Hankins , Molly S. Hutton, Jason Linetzky, Branden W. Joseph , Gwen Allen, Carolyn Kastner, Alexander Nemerov, Karen M. Rapp, John Seed, and Rachel Teagle.